 ITAR-controlled items are found on the the United States Munitions List (USML), and EAR-controlled items are found on the Commerce Control List.
 (See below.)
 However, even if an item is not listed, it may be export controlled to certain countries or individuals.
-The Assistant Director of Export Controls can help you classify equipment, software, or technical data.
+The Export Controls team can help you classify equipment, software, or technical data.
 Contact us early in the process to ensure that the timeline for procuring a potential export license aligns with your schedule.
 We will work with you to determine which regulations are in play and whether a license is required.

 The ITAR regulates articles, services, and related technical data that are designated as defense articles or services, pursuant to the Arms Export Control Act.
 Found on the United States Munitions List (USML): 22 CFR Part 121, these may include items developed, designed, or modified for military or space applications.

 You must obtain approval from the Directorate of Defense Trade Controls in the United States Department of State prior to exporting a defense article or service, or to providing technical data on defense articles to a non-U.S. person.

 Furnishing assistance (including training) to non-U.S. persons, whether in the United States or abroad, in the design, modification, operation, or use of defense articles is a defense service.
 A defense service can include providing assistance through the use of public domain information.
 For example, providing the German Air Force with assistance on improving the fuel efficiency of their cargo aircraft would be a defense service, even if the assistance was provided exclusively through the use of public domain information.

 In addition to firearms, ammunition, missiles, and other items with obvious military / space applications, the USML also includes articles not commonly considered to be military in nature, such as infrared imaging systems, accelerometers, or certain toxicological agents.

 Department of State Restrictions